 git clone https://github.com/kvick-games/UnrealMCP

-2. Install Python Dependencies:
+B. Install Python Dependencies:

 pip install unreal-mcp fastmcp aiortc

-3. Enable in Unreal:
+C. Enable Plugins in Unreal:

-- Open your Unreal Engine project.
+- Open your project

-- Navigate to Edit → Plugins.
+- Go to Edit → Plugins

-- Restart Unreal Engine when prompted.
+- Restart Unreal Engine when prompted

-- Select Add Feature or Content Pack
+- In Content Browser, select Add/Import → Add Feature or Content Pack

-- Click All then select UnrealMCP
+- Click All, then choose UnrealMCP

 {